arstyn/trekora/README.md

     - Click **Create Tag**
     - Push the tag to GitHub: **Repository** → **Push Tags...** (or it will be included when you push your branch)

+6. Create a GitHub Release (Recommended):

+    After pushing the tag, create a release on GitHub:

+    - Go to your repository on GitHub.com
+    - Click on **Releases** (on the right sidebar or in the repository menu)
+    - Click **Draft a new release**
+    - Select the tag you just created (e.g., `v0.0.2`)
+    - Set the release title (e.g., "Version 0.0.2 (Beta)")
+    - **Copy the release notes**: In `RELEASE_NOTES.md`, copy the entire section for your version (from `## Version X.X.X` down to the next `---` separator or end of that version's section)
+    - Paste the copied notes into the release description field
+    - Check **Set as the latest release** (if this is your newest version)
+    - Click **Publish release**

+    **Example**: For version 0.0.1, copy everything from `## Version 0.0.1 (Beta) - Initial Production Release` down to (but not including) the `---` separator at the end of that section.

+    **Note:** Creating a GitHub Release is recommended as it:

+    - Makes your releases visible on the GitHub releases page
+    - Provides a clear changelog for users
+    - Allows you to attach release notes and assets
+    - Makes it easier to track version history

 ### Important Notes

 -   **Always update both backend and frontend versions** to keep them in sync